Skip to main content

 Just in time ordering

 You may want to forecast purchases of inventory made just before the inventory is used or sold.
 This method of inventory purchasing is often preferred for perishable items.
-You can model just in time ordering with timing profiles and specific account settings.
+You can model just-in-time ordering with timing profiles and specific account settings.
 To do this:

 1. Go to the impacted ‘Cost of Sales’ account on the forecast Profit & Loss

-2. Click on the account’s name to access its settings
+2. Click on the account’s name

-3. In the menu that opens to the right, select ‘Settings’ at the top
+3. In the menu that opens to the right, select Settings at the top

-4. For ‘Pre-payments’, select the ‘Inventory’ account that will be reduced by the ‘Cost of Sales’ account
+4. For Pre-payments, select the ‘Inventory’ account that will be reduced by the ‘Cost of Sales’ account

-Note: If you do not see the Inventory account as an option to select, then it may not be classified as an Inventory account on the Balance Sheet.
-If it is not already classified as such, you can re-classify it in ‘Step 3 - Chart of Accounts’ in the company’s Settings.
+Notice: If you do not see the Inventory account as an option to select, then it may not be classified as an Inventory account on the Balance Sheet.
+If it is not already classified as such, you can re-classify it in ‘Chart of Accounts’ in the company’s Settings.

-5. For the ‘Cash / final posting’ account, make sure it is the Cash account the inventory is purchased from
+5. For the Cash / final posting account, make sure it is the Cash account the inventory is purchased from

 6. Now, select the cell date in the ‘Cost of Sales’ account for when the inventory will begin to be used

-7. In the menu that opens to the right, scroll down to the timing profile and select the ‘Three dot’ icon.
+7. In the menu that opens to the right, scroll down to the timing profile and select the Three dots icon.

-8. Select the option to create a ‘+ New profile’, unless editing a profile for multiple Cost of Sales accounts.
+8. Select the option to create a + New profile, unless editing a profile for multiple Cost of Sales accounts.

-9. You’ll likely want to choose a ‘Monthly’ profile
+9. You’ll likely want to choose a Monthly profile

 10. Set the payment spread according to when inventory purchases will be made.
 For example, if you’re purchasing all of the Inventory for that month in the month before it is used or reduced, then you can set the payment spread to be 100% in the month prior.

-💡Pro Tip: If the purchase is not being made initially with cash, journals may need to be created to model the initial debt and then repayment.
+💡Smart Tip: If the purchase is not being made initially with cash, journals may need to be created to model the initial debt and then repayment.

-11. Select ‘Create Profile’
+11. Select Create Profile

 You’ve now modelled the purchase and reduction or usage of inventory.

-To check the impact of the timing profile you’ve created, you can click on the ‘Three dot’ icon next to the timing profile and choose the ‘Preview’ option to view how the timing profile impacts the Balance Sheet.
-You’re also able to view the Balance Sheet layer detail for the Inventory account to see the impacts of the Profit and Loss on that account.
+To check the impact of the timing profile you’ve created, you can click on the ‘Three dots’ icon next to the timing profile and choose the ‘Preview’ option to view how the timing profile impacts the Balance Sheet.

 Did this answer your question?